NisarLDev/Social-Media-APP-MERN/README.md

 In the new structure, the file App.jsx is equal that App.js and main.jsx is equal that index.js.

-I' am changed in the file templete App.jsx the next function for corrected error security:
+I' am changed in the file templete App.jsx in the next function for corrected error security:
  ```
  return (
             <>